vanshbisht74-arch/vanshbisht74-arch/README.md

 ## 📌 Goals

 - Become a skilled software developer
-- Build strong real-world project portfolio
 - Contribute to open source
-- Get internship opportunities

 ---